Columbia Email and UNI Password Troubleshooting

 If you still can't remember your password, go to the Manage My UNI website and select the Forgot Password? link.
 You will be prompted to enter credentials including information found on your Columbia ID card; once you have entered your information correctly you will be able to choose a new password.

 If you receive an error message when trying to pick a new password, it should indicate specifically why the selection did not work (e.g. UNI not found, incorrect number of characters in the password).
-Please contact us at extension 5-Help (212-305-4357), option 5 if you are not able to resolve issues with your UNI password via the Manage My UNI website.
+Please contact us at extension 5-Help (212-305-4357), option 5 if you are not able to resolve issues with your UNI password via the Manage My UNI site.

 I changed my password and now I can't open my email in Outlook, Apple Mail, etc.

-University policy states that everyone should refrain from saving passwords in email or other programs.
+University policy states that everyone should refrain from storing passwords in email or other programs.
 This helps prevent others who might gain access to your computer from being able to easily access your email; it also helps keep your password fresh in your memory.
 If you do not save your password in your email program, you will only be prompted to enter your password each time you start the program, and the first time you send an email after opening the program.

 Outlook 2010 on Windows